 You can copy a file quite easily.
 It's done with the File class of System.IO.
 Let's see how.
 First create a new folder on your C drive.
 Give it the name copiedFiles.

 Add a new button to your form.
-Double click to get at the code, and set up the following files and directory paths:
+Double click to get at the code, and set up the following files and directory paths (obviously, change "Ken" to the name of your own computer user):

-So the file we want to copy is test1.txt and it is in the root folder of the C drive.
+So the file we want to copy is test1.txt and it is in the Documents folder of a User called Ken.
 We want to copy it to a new location.
 The folder (Directory) we want to copy it to is called copiedFiles.
 We added a Folder Location, because we want to check if this Directory exists.

 To copy a file, you use the Copy method of the File class: